JuliaStats/TimeSeries.jl/README.md

-A toolkit of Julia functions for common time series transformations including: lagging data, calculating moving values, calculating returns (both simple and log), and downloading financial time series from Yahoo.
+A toolkit of Julia functions for common time series transformations including: lagging data, calculating moving values, calculating returns (both simple and log), sorting by day-of-week and downloading financial time series from Yahoo.

 #### Demonstration